-If you wish to take your child out of school during school hours, the student must bring a signed and dated note from a parent/caregiver requesting leave during the day.
-Parents/Caregivers are required to come to the Student Centre to sign the student out.
+If you wish to take your child out of school during school hours, Parents/Caregivers are required to use the SchoolBridge App to report an absence.
+When collecting your child, please come to the Student Centre to sign the student out.